-- Personnel responsible for storage, transport, and handling must have training in ESD protection. - ESD-sensitive components must be stored and transported in the prescribed protective packaging. - ESD-sensitive components may only be handled at special ESD-workplaces. - Personnel, working surfaces, as well as all equipment and tools which may come into contact with ESD-sensitive components must have the same potential (e.g. by grounding). - Wear an approved grounding bracelet.
-The grounding bracelet must be connected with the working surface through a cable with an integrated 1 M Ω resistor. - ESD-sensitive components may by no means come into contact with chargeable objects, including most plastic materials.
+- Personnel responsible for storage, transport, and handling must have training in ESD protection. - ESD-sensitive components must be stored and transported in the prescribed protective packaging. - ESD-sensitive components may only be handled at special ESDworkplaces. - Personnel, working surfaces, as well as all equipment and tools which may come into contact with ESD-sensitive components must have the same potential (e.g. by grounding). - Wear an approved grounding bracelet.
+The grounding bracelet must be connected with the working surface through a cable with an integrated 1 $M\Omega$ resistor. - ESD-sensitive components may by no means come into contact with chargeable objects, including most plastic materials. - Beim Einsetzen von EGB in Geräte und bei ihrer Herausnahme muß das Gerät spannungsfrei sein.